jColeChanged/jColeChanged.github.io/_posts/2019-04-23-hypothesis.md

 One humorous example of PowerPoint struggling to capture importance is
 <a href="https://norvig.com/Gettysburg/">Peter Norvig's Gettysburg address</a>.
 But there are much more horrific <a href="https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001yB">examples</a>.
-These structual implications are part of the underyling reason behind why  companies like Amazon are
+These structural implications are part of the underlying reason behind why  companies like Amazon are
 <a href="https://www.inc.com/carmine-gallo/jeff-bezos-bans-powerpoint-in-meetings-his-replacement-is-brilliant.html">forsaking PowerPoint in favor of the written
 word</a>.
 </p>